 - Build an emergency fund.
 Most experts agree that you should keep 3 – 6 months of your living expenses set aside in an easy to access account such as a checking or savings account.

-- Reallocate your funds.
+- Adjust your strategy over time.
 As you reduce your debt, consider putting the extra money that’s now available toward retirement and other savings goals.